WORLD3-ai/world_ai_protocol/README.md

 3. **Time-Bound Access**
    - Authorizations can have start/end timestamps.
-   - If either value is zero, it means “no restriction” on that boundary.
+   - If either value is zero, it means "no restriction" on that boundary.

 4. **Usage Allowance**
    - Limits how many times an **agent** can invoke an authorized function.